gbdev/rgbds/CONTRIBUTING.rst

 Note that you must contribute all your changes under the MIT License.
 If you are just modifying a file, you don't need to do anything (maybe update the copyright years).
-If you are adding new files, you need to use the correct header with the copyright and the reference to the MIT License.
+If you are adding new files, you need to use the ``SPDX-License-Identifier: MIT`` header.

 1. Fork this repository.